Academic Policies and Procedures

-Morgan-Korch Award.
-This award is presented to the student who shows the greatest promise in the field of biology.
+The Morgan-Korch Scholar.
+Presented to a student who shows the greatest promise in the field of biology.

 George V. Peck Memorial Award.
-This award supports the winners of the freshman speech contest in the Division of Engineering Technology.
+Supports the winners of the freshman speech contest in engineering technology.

 Howard M. Picking Jr. Award.
 This award is presented to the outstanding senior who demonstrates the most potential for making a significant contribution to the field of business.

 Pitt-Johnstown Alumni Association Achievement Award.
 Presented to outstanding junior(s) who exemplify a QPA of 3.25 or higher, leadership skills, service to the UPJ community and participation in outreach activities.